 No RSVP required.

-- Wednesday, October 11 — 3rd Annual “Denim & Pearls” 5-Star Dinner on the Farm
+- SOLD OUT!
+Wednesday, October 11 — 3rd Annual “Denim & Pearls” 5-Star Dinner on the Farm

 This farm-to-fork dinner celebrates the bountiful, local foods produced by Lancaster County farms.
 This year’s dinner will feature a raffle to win a Mikimoto pearl and diamond pendant necklace set in 18k yellow gold, donated by Ream Jewelers.
 Come hungry!